Evesham: Battle

-Following the Battle of Lewes a year earlier, where Simon de Montfort had gained control of parliament, the Battle of Evesham in August 1265 was the second of two main battles of the Second Barons' War.
-It marked the victory of Prince Edward, who led the 8,000 strong army of his father Henry III, over the 6,000 men of de Montfort, and the beginning of the end of the rebellion.
-The battle was a massacre; de Montfort's army were trapped in the horseshoe bend of the river, Although Simon de Montfort and his son were killed, Prince Edward's victory was not decisive towards the King's hold on the country, and the struggle continued until 1267, after which the kingdom returned to a period of unity and progress that was to last until the early 1290s.

-It is believed that the Battle of Evesham was the first time that the St George's flag was used to officially represent England.
+Following the Battle of Lewes on 14 May 1264, where Simon de Montfort had gained control of Parliament, the Battle of Evesham on 4 August 1265 was the second of the two main battles of the Second Barons' War.
+It marked the victory of Prince Edward, who led the 8,000-strong army of his father, Henry III, over the 6,000 men of de Montfort, and the beginning of the end of the rebellion.
+The battle was a massacre; de Montfort's army were trapped in the horseshoe bend of the river, Although Simon de Montfort and his son were killed, Prince Edward's victory was not decisive towards the King's hold on the country, and the struggle continued until 1267, after which the Kingdom of England returned to a period of unity and progress that was to last until the early 1290s.
+During the battle the royal army wore the Saint George's Cross as their distinguishing mark.
+It is believed that the Battle was one of the first times that the cross was used to officially represent England.
+According to the chronicler William Rishanger, when de Montfort saw the advance of the royal troops, he exclaimed that "They have not learned that for themselves, but were taught it by me."